cjus/node-neo4j-presentation/presentation/readme.md

 <img src="alex-introduces-tom-and-susan.png" width="400"/>

-Graphs can also become quite complex, such as the web of social acquaintances on LinkedIn or Facebook.
+Graphs can also become quite complex, such as the web of social acquaintances on Facebook and LinkedIn.

 <img src="graph4.png" width="400"/>

-We'll see additional examples of graphs throughout this presentation.

 ## Graphs revealed